Humanitarian Protections for Noncitizen Survivors of Domestic Violence and Other Crimes: An Overview

 How does immigration status impact exploitation in the workforce?

-Studies show that domestic care workers, hotel workers, food service workers, agricultural workers, and janitorial staff experience high rates of sexual harassment and assault because they tend to work for tips in isolated environments.
-A 2015 study of working immigrant women found that nearly half of them were employed in these industries.
-Noncitizen women in these and other industries may fear their employers will revoke their work visas or report them to Immigration and Customs Enforcement (ICE) if they report sexual assault.
-Some noncitizen women are brought to the United States through human trafficking networks and are forced to work under surveillance, threats of deportation, and threats of physical harm.
+Studies show that lacking an immigration status can increase a noncitizen’s risk of violence in the home or exploitation in the workplace.
+Low-wage jobs, and people in isolated environments like health or domestic care workers, hotel workers, food service workers, agricultural workers, and janitorial staff experience high rates of sexual harassment and assault.
+A 2023 study found that immigrant women make up large shares of the health care and social assistance, professional services, and hospitality industries Lesbian, gay, bisexual, and trans workers have also reported high levels of verbal and physical abuse in the workplace with trans workers indicating the highest rates of abuse.
+Noncitizens may fear their employers will revoke their work visas or report them to Immigration and Customs Enforcement (ICE) if they report sexual assault.
+Some noncitizens are brought to the United States through human trafficking networks and are forced to work in extremely isolated conditions often under surveillance, threat of deportation, and threat of physical harm.

-In addition, noncitizen women may face challenges related to domestic violence, especially if obtaining lawful immigration status depends on an abusive spouse.
-For example, noncitizen women may depend on a U.S.-citizen or lawful permanent resident (LPR) spouse to petition for them through the family-based immigration system or their legal status may be tied to their spouse’s employment-based immigration status.
-This situation not only leaves noncitizen women financially dependent on a spouse, but also leaves them vulnerable to a spouse’s threat of deportation.
-Abusive spouses often delay, revoke, or fail to file petitions for their family members, or threaten to report their victims to immigration authorities.
-Finally, even when their legal status does not depend on an abusive spouse sponsoring a visa, noncitizen women may be fearful of reporting abuse or exploitation to the police for fear that they will be deported and separated from their families.
+In addition, some noncitizens may face increased risk of domestic violence if obtaining lawful immigration status depends on an abusive spouse.
+For example, noncitizens may depend on a U.S. citizen or lawful permanent resident (LPR) spouse to petition for them through the family-based immigration system or their legal status may be tied to their spouse’s employment-based immigration status.
+This situation can not only leave noncitizens financially dependent on a spouse, but also leaves them vulnerable to a spouse’s threat of deportation.
+Abusive spouses may delay, withdraw, or fail to file petitions for their family members, or threaten to report their victims to immigration authorities.
+Finally, even when their legal status does not depend on an abusive spouse, noncitizens may be fearful of reporting abuse or exploitation to the police for fear that they will be deported and separated from their families.
 This effectively provides abusers with a tool to silence their victims.

 How has Congress sought to protect noncitizens who are victims of domestic violence?

-In the last three decades, Congress has made numerous changes to U.S. immigration laws to offer protections for noncitizen victims of domestic violence and crime.
+In the last three decades, Congress has made numerous changes to U.S. immigration laws to offer protections for noncitizen survivors of domestic violence and other criminal offenses.

 What is the battered spouse waiver?

-In order to prevent marriage fraud, federal immigration law requires applicants for marriage-based green cards to receive “conditional” permanent resident status for two years before being granted full LPR status.
-As a result, noncitizen victims of domestic violence may feel compelled to remain in an abusive relationship for up to two years in order to obtain a green card.
-The Immigration Reform Act of 1990 created the “battered spouse waiver,” which allows victims of domestic violence to file an application to remove the conditional status without the assistance of their abusive spouses and without having to stay in the abusive relationship for two years by providing proof of battering or extreme cruelty and the validity of the marriage.
+In an effort to prevent marriage fraud, federal immigration law requires applicants for marriage-based green cards to receive “conditional” permanent resident status for two years before being granted full LPR status.
+As a result, noncitizen survivors of domestic violence may feel compelled to remain in an abusive relationship for up to two years to obtain a green card.
+The Immigration Reform Act of 1990 created the “battered spouse waiver,” which allows survivors of domestic violence to file an application to remove the conditional status on their permanent residency without the assistance or knowledge of their abusive spouses and without having to stay in the abusive relationship.
+Noncitizen children who also have conditional permanent residence may be eligible for the waiver as dependents on their noncitizen parent’s application or separately if they were abused.
+Applicants must provide proof that the marriage was “entered into in good faith,” and they were “battered or subjected to extreme cruelty” by their U.S. citizen or LPR spouse or parent.

 What is a VAWA "self-petition"?

-Under VAWA, noncitizen victims of domestic violence, child abuse, or elder abuse may “self-petition” for LPR status without the cooperation of an abusive spouse, parent, or adult child.
-Victims may also self-petition if they are divorced as long as the marriage to the abusive spouse was terminated within two years of filing the petition, and there is a connection between the divorce and the domestic violence.
+Under VAWA, noncitizen survivors of domestic violence, child abuse, or elder abuse may “self-petition” for LPR status without the cooperation of an abusive spouse, parent, or adult child.
+Survivors may also self-petition if they are divorced as long as the marriage to the abusive spouse was terminated within two years of filing the petition, and there is a connection between the divorce and the domestic violence.

-An approved VAWA self-petition provides the applicant with work authorization, deferred action, and an approved noncitizen petition which allows him or her to apply for lawful permanent residence.
-When the individual applies for LPR status, he or she is subject to the family preference system and any backlogs that may exist.
-Thus, spouses and children of U.S. citizens may apply immediately and receive a green card as an immediate relative.
-By contrast, spouses and children of LPR abusers are placed into the family preference system along with all other petitions for spouses and children of lawful permanent residents and are subject to backlogs.
+An approved VAWA self-petition provides the applicant with work authorization, deferred action, and an approved noncitizen petition which may allow them to apply for lawful permanent residence.
+Spouses and children of U.S. citizens may apply immediately and receive a green card as an immediate relative.
+By contrast, spouses, and children of LPR abusers are placed into the family preference system along with all other petitions for spouses and children of lawful permanent residents and are subject to the visa cap backlogs.

 There is no limit to the number of VAWA self-petitions that may be filed in any given year.